charmplusplus/charm/doc/charm++/manual.rst

    load balancing is triggered.
 The objects can start executing again when ``ResumeFromSync()`` is called.
 In this case, the user redefines ``ResumeFromSync()`` to trigger the next iteration of the application.
-This patter effectively results in a barrier at load balancing time (see example here :numref:`lbexample`).
+This pattern effectively results in a barrier at load balancing time (see example here :numref:`lbexample`).

 #. **Periodic load balancing mode**: This mode uses a timer to perform